 Event Check-in will begin on Sunday at 3pm and the event will conclude by Friday at 11am.
 We encourage participants who are flying to the conference to arrive at Reno-Tahoe International Airport.
 Shuttle transportation from the airport to Zephyr Point can be reserved with the South Tahoe Airporter.
 We recommend drop-offs at the Hard Rock in South Lake Tahoe, and we can arrange to pick you up from there at your arrival time.
 If you schedule shuttle transportation, please send itineraries for shuttle service to firstname.lastname@example.org.

-Zephyr Point will offer one shuttle from Zephyr Point to the Reno International Airport at the conclusion of the conference ($5).
-We will depart at 11:30am on Friday 7/21, and should arrive to the airport no later than 1pm.
-To sign up for this service, please add it on your registration page, once we get closer to the event (we will add this to the registration page two months prior to the event).
+Zephyr Point will offer one shuttle from Zephyr Point to the Reno International Airport at the conclusion of the conference ($10).
+The shuttle will depart at 11:15 am on Friday 7/19, and it is recommended that those planning to use this service book flights no earlier than 12:45pm.
+To sign up for this service, please select this option at registration, once we get closer to the event (we will add this to the registration page two months prior to the event).
 You can call the Program Office to add transportation to your pre-existing reservation.

 Rev. Donald P. Hammond is a Intentional Transitional Minister currently serving as the Interim Co-pastor for the English Worshipping Community in the Presbyterian Church in Chinatown.
 The Session meetings in his current church are conducted in Mandarin, Cantonese, and English.
 Don’s prior experiences include serving as interim solo and head of staff pastorates in the the Presbyteries of Boston, Long Island and now San Francisco.
 Don’s first call in the PC(USA) was to validated ministry at San Francisco Theological Seminary.
 In addition to his work as a transitional church leader, Don has also served on Committees of Ministry in three presbyteries, including serving as the co-moderator of SF Presbytery.
 Born in the Summer of Love and growing up in the Haight-Ashbury and in a couple of hippie communes on the West Coast, Don has a high-tolerance for odd communities and unexpected events and circumstances: gifts which serve him (and his parishes) well in times of transition.
 Prior to his ordination, Don did missionary work in East Africa, and worked as a communications specialist in the fields of banking and journalism.
 Although probably the most impractical of hobbies (due to the vagabond existence of interim ministry) Don collects vintage vinyl records and first edition science fiction and fantasy books.